SukkaW/OpenCore-Document-zh_Hans/source/4-acpi.md

 **Failsafe**: All zero
 **Description**:  Match table signature to be equal to this value unless all zero.

-**Note**: Make sure not to specify table signature when the sequence needs to be replaced in multiple places.
+**注**： Make sure not to specify table signature when the sequence needs to be replaced in multiple places.
 Especially when performing different kinds of renames.

 ## 4.5 Patch 属性